20260624 Ot Figeac 2249

-These fascinating placesthat have stood the test of time
+These fascinating placeswhich have stood the test of time

 Towns and villages with a medieval feel

-Ancient fortifications, perched villages, towns with half-timbered houses, cobbled streets, Gothic palaces… To walk in the heart of our Pays d’art et d’histoire is to plunge into a rich past that wonderfully combines architectural heritage and postcard-like landscapes.
-Here the medieval architecture has left its mark.
-From Figeac, a rich merchant city, a major stop on the way to Saint-Jacques-de-Compostelle, to the picturesque villages of valleys of the Lot and of the Célé, embark on a time machine, discovering a heritage that is a witness to the life of our ancestors and to centuries past!
+Ancient fortifications, hilltop villages, towns with half-timbered houses, cobbled streets, Gothic palaces… Strolling through the heart of our ‘Land of Art and History’ is like stepping back into a rich past that beautifully blends architectural heritage with picture-postcard landscapes.
+Here,medieval architecture has left its mark.
+From Figeac, a thriving market town and a major stop on the Way of St James, to the picturesque villages of the Lot and Célé valleys, step into a time machine to discover a heritage that bears witness to the lives of our ancestors and centuries gone by!

 Figeac